JuliaLang/julia/JuliaLowering/README.md

 * "`do` macrocalls" have their own special handling because the macrocall is the child of the `do`.
 This seems like a mess!!

-### Scope resolution

-Scopes are documented in the Juila documentation on [Scope of Variables](https://docs.julialang.org/en/v1/manual/variables-and-scoping/)

-This pass disambiguates variables which have the same name in different scopes and fills in the list of local variables within each lambda.

-#### Which data is needed to define a scope?

-As scope is a collection of variable names by category:
-* `argument` - arguments to a lambda
-* `local` - variables declared local (at top level) or implicitly local (in lambdas) or desugared to local-def
-* `global` - variables declared global (in lambdas) or implicitly global (at top level)
-* `static-parameter` - lambda type arguments from `where` clauses

-#### How does scope resolution work?

-We traverse the AST starting at the root paying attention to certian nodes:
-* Nodes representing identifiers (Identifier, operators, var)
-    - If a variable exists in the table, it's *replaced* with the value in the table.
-    - If it doesn't exist, it becomes an `outerref`
-* Variable scoping constructs: `local`, `local-def`
-    - collected by scope-block
-    - removed during traversal
-* Scope metadata `softscope`, `hardscope` - just removed
-* New scopes
-    - `lambda` creates a new scope containing itself and its arguments, otherwise copying the parent scope.
-It resolves the body with that new scope.
-    - `scope-block` is really complicated - see below
-* Scope queries `islocal`, `locals`
-    - `islocal` - statically expand to true/false based on whether var name is a local var
-    - `locals` - return list of locals - see `@locals`
-    - `require-existing-local` - somewhat like `islocal`, but allows globals too (whaa?! naming) and produces a lowering error immediately if variable is not known.
-Should be called `require-in-scope` ??
-* `break-block`, `symbolicgoto`, `symboliclabel` need special handling because one of their arguments is a non-quoted symbol.
-* Add static parameters for generated functions `with-static-parameters`
-* `method` - special handling for static params

-`scope-block` is the complicated bit.
-It's processed by
-* Searching the expressions within the block for any `local`, `local-def`, `global` and assigned vars.
-Searching doesn't recurse into `lambda`, `scope-block`, `module` and `toplevel`
-* Building lists of implicit locals or globals (depending on whether we're in a top level thunk)
-* Figuring out which local variables need to be renamed.
-This is any local variable with a name which has already occurred in processing one of the previous scope blocks
-* Check any conflicting local/global decls and soft/hard scope
-* Build new scope with table of renames
-* Resolve the body with the new scope, applying the renames

 ### Intermediate forms used in lowering